 School Self-Reported Indicators: Schools may choose to describe up to two additional measures of school quality to evaluate implementation, practices and/or school program effectiveness.
 These self-reported indicators are not awarded points in the overall rating for the school.
-They provide the opportunity to highlight ways the school is supporting students to be successful, in addition to the indicators included in school accountability.
+They provide the opportunity to highlight ways each school is supporting students to be successful in addition to the indicators included in school accountability.

 Early Literacy: These data are reported for elementary schools with grades 1, 2, and/or 3.
 Early Literacy does not receive points in the accountability system but is provided as a measure of student performance in early grades.
 The two reported measures are based on the Acadience Reading end-of-year benchmark assessment: Reading on Grade Level and Making Typical or Better Progress.
-Reading on Grade Level is based on Lexile cuts for each grade.
+Reading on Grade Level is based on Lexile cut scores for each grade.
 Making Typical or Better Progress is aligned with the Acadience Reading Pathways of Progress.
 See Appendix G for more information about the Early Literacy information provided on the school report card.

-Other Measures: These other measures of school performance are not awarded points in the overall rating for a school but are predictors of academic outcomes and student success.
+Other Measures: These other measures of school performance are not awarded points in the overall total for a school but are predictors of academic outcomes and student success.

 - Consistent attendance is the percentage of students who attend 90% of the days in which they are enrolled. - Students must be enrolled for a total of 60 calendar days.
 The 60 days do not need to be consecutive to be included in attendance calculations. - For high schools, Postsecondary Enrollment is the percentage of students who enroll in a college or university in the state of Utah after graduation.
-This data is collected through the Utah System of Higher Education (USHE) and the National Student Clearinghouse.
+This data is collected through the Utah System of Higher Education (USHE) and the National Student Clearinghouse. - Participation rate is the percentage of students who met the minimum criteria for participation in a statewide summative assessment.
+Participation rates are disaggregated by subject and by student group.